scicloj/tablecloth.time/README.md

 to manipulate datasets;
 * It provides functional tools related specifically to time-series analysis that are not covered by tablecloth itself; and
-* Its syntax matches tablecloth's, so that the functional signatures of this library should be familiar if you are accustomed to tablecloth.
+* Its syntax matches tablecloth's, so that the function signatures of this library should be familiar if you are accustomed to tablecloth.

 ## Development